Be My Cat: A Film for Anne: Festival release

 Be My Cat: A Film for Anne had its world premiere on March 1 at the 2015 Fantasporto International Film Festival in Portugal in its initial 109 minutes version, and then the Romanian premiere at the 2015 Transilvania International Film Festival.

 The movie's 87 minutes cut premiered at the 2015 Dracula Film Festival in Romania.
 More festival premieres followed at the 2015 A Night of Horror International Film Festival in Sydney (Australian premiere), the 2016 Nashville Film Festival (North American premiere), 2016 Fright Nights in Vienna (Austrian premiere), 2016 On Vous Ment!
 Mockumentary Festival (French premiere), 2016 TromaDance in New York City (East Coast Premiere), 2016 Hamilton Film Festival (Canadian premiere), 2016 Toronto Indie Horror Fest (Toronto premiere) and 2016 Other Worlds Austin (Texas premiere).

-Digital and Blu-ray/DVD release
+Home media

-Țofei initially released Be My Cat: A Film for Anne on Vimeo On Demand in December 2016, on Amazon Video in 2017, and, for a limited time, on DVD via Amazon.
-Cult distributor TetroVideo gave the movie a special limited DVD release with French and Italian subtitles in 2020, featuring a gory artistic rendition of Anne Hathaway on the cover.
-Adrian also re-released it worldwide on DVD via Amazon, and later on signed DVD and signed Blu-ray.
+Țofei initially released Be My Cat on Vimeo On Demand in 2016, on Amazon Video in 2017, and, for a limited time, on DVD via Amazon.
+Cult distributor TetroVideo gave the film a limited DVD release with French and Italian subtitles in 2020, and Țofei later re-released it worldwide on DVD via Amazon.
+(Note: Attributed to multiple references:)

-Terror Films acquired the movie's worldwide digital rights in late 2017 and gave it a wider release starting with April 2018 on Amazon Prime, iTunes, Google Play, Microsoft / Xbox, Vudu, and later on Steam, Screambox, Tubi and Roku.
-In 2020 Terror Films teamed up with Cinedigm to expand the release, and also with channels to release it on YouTube.
-Starting with 2024, it also became available on the found footage platform Found TV.
+Terror Films acquired the film's worldwide digital rights in 2017 and gave it a wider release in 2018 on Amazon Prime, iTunes, Google Play, Microsoft / Xbox, Vudu, and later on Steam, Screambox, Tubi and Roku.
+In 2020 Terror Films partnered with Cinedigm to expand the release, including on YouTube.
+In 2024, Be My Cat became available on the found footage platform Found TV.
+(Note: Attributed to multiple references:)